IDAES/idaes-pse/docs/reference_guides/apps/grid_integration/multiperiod/Price_Taker.rst

 Price Taker
 ===========

-Price takers are companies or individuals who must accept market prices since they lack the market share to directly influence the market price.
+Price takers are entities that must accept market prices since they lack the market share to directly influence the market price.
 Likewise, it is assumed that a price taker's resource or energy system is small enough such that it does not significantly impact the market.
 When coupled with multi-period modeling, the price-taker model is able to synthesize grid-centric modeling with steady-state process-centric modeling, as